mindsmiths/docs/docs/Coding Environment/connecting-git.md

     # It may take some time because of the big file size
 ```
 That's it, you have your GitHub account connected.
 The same process can also be applied for GitLab.

-### Documentation
-To help you get started with the platform, you can check out the tutorials and supporting [documentation](http://docs.sandbox.mindsmiths.io/docs/intro)

-### Support
-If you need technical (and emotional) support, you can always reach out to us in our [Discord channel](https://discord.gg/FRUHd4eE)

-For frequent issues, there is a short rundown below.

-### Directory structure: quick reference
-The main directories are the following:
-- config: directory containing all the configuration files
-- models: symlink to the directory containing the agent models
-- rules: symlink to the directory divided into subdirectories with the names of the agents you define.
-The rules referring to each agent are inside the respective subdirectories (e.g. rules/smith/Heartbeat.drl).
-- services: directory containing all services you add to the platform.
-In the initial phase contains only the rule engine service.

-### Deployment
-Once you are satisfied with your product, and you would like to deploy it to production,
-just reach out.
-We'll take you through a simple process and help you set up the production environment.

-### FAQ
-Error: Cannot access target/app.jar file.
-Solution: Remove the directory in path services/rule_engine/target and run again.